Mini Indy Speedway

 They then are promoted to the Blue Rookie class.

 The Blue Rookie class uses a blue plate in the engine and allows drivers more speed.

 Each child MUST bring their own car and safety equipment to participate in the Rookie Program.

-Although the student is taught these racing basics, the real focus of the training is SAFETY, and is not intended to produce a seasoned race car driver.
+Although the student is taught these racing basics, the real focus of the training is safety and is not intended to produce a seasoned race car driver.

 There are 16 different Quarter Midget classes for race teams to choose from.
-Classes are based upon age, weight and the different motor combinations that are available, with many drivers participating in multiple classes.
+Classes are based upon age, weight and the different motor combinations that are available, with many drivers participating in multiple classes..